spacetelescope/jwst/docs/jwst/master_background/description.rst

 2-D space of source data based on the wavelength of each pixel in the 2-D data.
 The resulting 2-D background signal is then subtracted directly from the 2-D source data.

-Logic built into the step checks to see if the exposure-based :ref:`background <background_step>` subtraction step in the :ref:`calwebb_spec2 <calwebb_spec2>` pipeline has already been performed on the input images, based on the value of the S_BKDSUB keyword.
+Logic built into the step checks to see if the exposure-based :ref:`background <background_subtraction>` subtraction step in the :ref:`calwebb_spec2 <calwebb_spec2>` pipeline has already been performed on the input images, based on the value of the S_BKDSUB keyword.
 If S_BKGSUB is set to "COMPLETE", the master background step is skipped.
 If the :ref:`calwebb_spec2 <calwebb_spec2>`